mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

 * **Design - CRUD**
     **Alignment** of the `Required` checkbox position in the CRUD section.

+* **Alignment of DevOps Console design and style** for all the Browsers (Chrome, Firefox, Safari, Edge and Explorer).

 ## How to update your DevOps Console?

 In case of on-premise Console, to use these features, you have to update: